 Stefan Jonsson is Professor of Ethnic Studies at REMESO.
 He received his Ph.D. from the Program in Literature at Duke University, USA, in 1997.
 Between 1998 and 2000 he was a fellow in residence at Getty Research Institute in Los Angeles, and in 2006 Visiting Professor at University of Michigan.
 He has also been associate professor of aesthetics and research leader in cultural theory at Södertörn University, Sweden.

-Stefan Jonsson is deputy director of REMESO and responsible for its doctoral and master’s programmes in Ethnic and Migration studies.
+Stefan Jonsson is Head of Division of REMESO and teaches in the doctoral and master’s programmes in Ethnic and Migration studies.